srl-labs/containerlab/docs/manual/kinds/keysight_ixia-c-one.md

     ```

 ## Features and options
 The free version of ixia-c supports generation of L2 and L3 traffic to test forwarding of Ethernet, IPv4 and IPv6 traffic by switches and routers.
-For technical support and queries , please log requests at [open-traffic-generator/ixia-c](https://github.com/open-traffic-generator/ixia-c/issues) or contact us via [Slack](https://ixia-c.slack.com/signup#/domain-signup).
+For technical support and queries, please log requests at [open-traffic-generator/ixia-c](https://github.com/open-traffic-generator/ixia-c/issues) or contact us via [Slack](https://ixia-c.slack.com/signup#/domain-signup).

-The commercial version of ixia-c supports ARP/ND/Auto destination MAC resolution in data traffic, IPv4 and IPv6 BGP with IPv4 and IPv6 Routes and ISIS with IPv4 and IPv6 routes.
-Please contact Keysight support for further information regarding this if needed.
+The commercial version of ixia-c supports ARP/ND/Auto destination MAC resolution in data traffic, IPv4 and IPv6 BGP with IPv4 and IPv6 Routes and ISIS with IPv4 and IPv6 routes[^1].

 ## Lab examples
 The following labs feature Keysight ixia-c-one node: